 |Raun Melmed, M.D.||Marvin's Monster Diary: ADHD Attacks!
 (But I Rock It, Big Time)||Impulsivity, Hyperactivity, & Inattentiveness|

-For additional ADHD stories your child may enjoy, try this list from Study.com.
+For additional ADHD stories your child may enjoy, check out this list from Study.com.

 A non-fiction book, The Survival Guide for Kids with ADHD by John F. Taylor, Ph.D., addresses many facets of ADHD life for children.
 It includes tips on social relationships, school, and self-care, plus a glossary to help children understand terms related to ADHD and its management.